Ioannis Melissanidis: Early life and career

 Melissanidis was born in Munich, Germany to parents Evangelos and Ekaterini, Greek nationals who were working in Germany.
-He hails from the village of Vyronia, Serres, and has two siblings, Maria and Spiros.
-When Melissanidis was 2 years old his family returned to Thessaloniki, which he considers his hometown.
+He hails from the village of Vyronia, Serres, and has two older siblings, Spiros and Maria.
+When Melissanidis was 2 years old, his family returned to Thessaloniki, which he considers his hometown.

 Melissanidis began training gymnastics and classical ballet at the age of 9 and a half.
 His parents were not originally supportive of the idea, and, according to Melissanidis, only relented and took him to the Spartakos Thessaloniki gymnastics club after he refused to eat for two days.

 At his first Junior European Championships in 1991 Melissanidis placed a modest 18th in the all-around, but earned a bronze medal on the floor exercise, placing ahead of future World Champions Ivan Ivankov and Yordan Yovchev.
 Two years later, in 1993, he won the floor title at Junior Europeans and placed third on the vault.